 Informational Zoom Sessions

 Are you curious about the Minnesota Future City Competition?
 Want to learn what makes this national competition such a great experience for students?
-MN Future City Coordinator, Colleen Feller, offers informational Zoom sessions and provides a chance for you to ask questions.
+Contact MN Future City Coordinator, Colleen Feller, to lead an informational Zoom session and provide a chance for you to ask questions.
 Watch the most recent session from September 8, 2022.

 |October 31, 2022||Registration closes|

 |November 11, 2022||Project Plan Part #1 & #2 due|

 |December 16, 2022||City Essay and Project Plan #3 due|

 |December 23, 2022||Schools confirm number of teams and names of students for the |

 |January 21, 2023||MN Regional Competition at Dakota County Technical College|